cmrazek/DkTools/README.md

 ## Change Log

+**Version 1.6.7 Changes:**
+- Fixed problem with code analysis warnings when calling widthof() with an uninitialized variable.
+- Added support for using constants with #warndel and #warnadd.
+- Fixed infinite loop in code analysis 'in' operator parsing.
+- Fixed deadlock when running a task that interrupts another task in progress.
+- Code analysis warnings that have an empty span will now show the squiggle on the entire line.
+- Fixed code analysis not detecting a variable as 'used' when it's on the left of a ternary statement.
+- Fixed Find All References reporting duplicates for items accessibly globally and in the current file.

 **Version 1.6.6 Changes:**
 - Added support for the new 'in' operator.
 - Added #SQLWhereClauseCompatibleAttribute and #SQLResultsFilteringAttribute for statement completion.